 In 2014, she was one of 11 teachers chosen to attend the "The Naked Voice Institute" at Northwestern University studying directly with Prof. W. Stephen Smith.
 As a clinician, Dr. Timman Schwefel has given master classes and presentations at UW-Eau Claire, UW-Whitewater, as well as many high schools across the state of Wisconsin.
 Additionally, Dr. Timman Schwefel is an active promoter of music by the composer Paul Bowles.
 She has produced a critical edition of Bowles’s unpublished songs, presented lectures about Bowles’s musical output, and performed many of his works.

 Dr. Timman Schwefel has been the recipient of numerous awards including the Voice Excellence Wisconsin Distinguished Graduate Fellowship, Opera Props award, and Dara Welty Memorial Award at UW.
 She was also a recipient of a UW Oshkosh Professional Development Grant in 2014.
 Dr. Timman is a member of the American Guild of Musical Artists (AGMA) and the National Association of Teachers of Singing (NATS).
-She serves as member-at-large on the board of the Wisconsin Chapter of NATS.
+She serves as member-at-large on the board of the Wisconsin Chapter of NATS and is the marketing manager for Madison Choral Project.